1. Home

 • 1 - "F"

-The average score on all AP exams is slightly below a 3.
-In 2008, of the nearly 3 million AP exams administered, the grades broke down as follows:
+The average score on all Advanced Placement exams is slightly below a 3 (a 2.89 in 2018).
+In 2018, of the more than 5 million AP exams administered, the grades broke down as follows:

 Now for the bad news: Although the College Board defines a 2 as "possibly qualified" to receive college credit, almost no college will accept a score of 2.
 In fact, most selective colleges will not accept a 3 for college credit.

 In the majority of cases, a student who scores a 4 or 5 will receive college credit.
 In rare cases, a school may require a 5.
+This is particularly true at schools that demand true proficiency in a subject, such as calculus in a strong engineering program.
 The exact guidelines vary from college to college, and they often vary from department to department within a college.
 At Hamilton College, for example, a student can receive credit for a 3 in Latin, but a 5 is required in Economics.